knible/awesome-geophysics/README.md

     A diverse collection of blogs discussing the latest in geoscience and geophysics.
   - **[Geophysics Rocks](https://geophysicsrocks.com/)**
     An engaging blog that breaks down complex geophysical concepts in an accessible way.
+  - **Technical Blogs:**
+    Follow posts on Medium or Towards Data Science that delve into geophysical data processing and modeling.

 - **Podcasts**
   Stay updated with discussions and interviews with leading experts:
-  - *Examples:* “Don’t Panic Geocast,” “Nature Podcast,” and specialized series on seismic and exploration topics.
+  - *“Don’t Panic Geocast”* – Insightful episodes on exploration challenges and breakthroughs.
+  - *“Nature Podcast”* – Broad scientific discussions with a geoscience perspective.
+  - Look for niche podcasts focusing on seismic interpretation, inversion techniques, and remote sensing.

 - **Community Forums and Social Media**
-  - **[EAGE Slack or Discord Channels](#)** (check with your local or international groups)
-    Join online communities where professionals exchange ideas, troubleshooting tips, and career advice.
+  - **[EAGE Slack/Discord Channels](#)** – Join dedicated channels for real-time discussion and collaboration.
-  - **LinkedIn Groups and Reddit Communities**
+  - **LinkedIn Groups and Reddit Communities** – Engage with global geoscientists to exchange ideas and troubleshoot issues.
-    Participate in discussions with fellow geoscientists worldwide.

 ---